aros-development-team/AROS/README.md

 ## Nightly Test Builds

-* Builds are currently not downloadable (TODO), and only done to check if the targets compile.
+* All builds are scheduled to run at 00:00 UTC.
+* The builds are made using the azure-pipelines.yml file found in the azure-pipelines branch.
+Further details can be found in that file.
-* Builds are configured to use gcc 9.1.0
+* Currently all builds are configured to use gcc 9.1.0.
 * The main AROS target and distfiles are built for each arch.
-* Builds are made using the azure-pipelines.yml file found in the azure-pipelines branch.
-Further details can be found in that file.
+* The builds are currently not downloadable, and only done to check if the targets compile.

 | BUILD Arch | Status |
 | --- | --- |